Working at Abertay

 The University has a sports centre open for all employees and students at very reasonable rates.
 It also holds several exercise classes, from Body Blitz to Yoga.
 Events are held throughout the year to check employee’s blood pressure, weight and fitness level and promotes healthy eating.

 The University has an Occupational Health advisor who can help with day to day questions about health and well-being, to more serious conditions and how the university can support this.
 There is also a counselling service available to staff.

 The University has a Chaplaincy that is run by a team of Honorary Chaplains, who support the spiritual and pastoral needs of students and staff on a voluntary basis.
 Coordination of activities is facilitated by Student Services.
 The Chaplaincy also has an on-site multi-faith space for meetings, contemplation and prayer.
 More information can be found here - Chaplaincy facilities.

-Abertay holds Healthy Working Lives Bronze and Silver awards and a Mental Health Commendation, which recognise our commitment to the health, safety and wellbeing of our employees.
+Abertay holds Healthy Working Lives Gold, Silver and Bronze awards and a Mental Health Commendation, which recognise our commitment to the health, safety and wellbeing of our employees.
 We have also been awarded Cycle Friendly Employer status by Cycling Scotland.

 We have an array of family friendly policies which include, flexible working, enhanced maternity/paternity/adoption leave and carers leave.
 We also operate a flexi time scheme to help employees get the right work-life balance.

 Abertay University signed the UK Armed Forces Covenant in 2016 as a pledge to support the country's servicemen and women.

 The covenant commits organisations that sign in to ensure that no member of the armed forces should suffer any disadvantage as a result of their service.
 It also sets out the obligations that the UK owes to the members of its armed forces, who sacrifice some civilian freedoms and face danger and the risk of injury and death while in service.